-A leaflet on commercial shellfish diving in inshore waters can be downloaded below.
+- A leaflet on commercial shellfish diving is available for download

-Health & Safety legislation does not extend to the private individual diving for recreational purposes, however when that individual is being taught by a trained instructor who is charging a fee for monetary gain, the law is applicable.
+- Health and Safety legislation does not extend to the private individual diving for recreational purposes.
+However, when that individual is being taught by a trained instructor who is charging a fee for monetary gain, the law is applicable.

-The instructor and school have explicit duties to their students in exactly the same way that the States of Guernsey Education Council have to school children whilst in their care; or Beau Sejour have to customers attending a concert in the sports hall.
+- The instructor and school have explicit duties to their students in exactly the same way that the Office for Education, Sport and Culture have to school children whilst in their care, or to customers attending a concert in the sports hall at Beau Sejour.

-It was therefore decided that in order to clarify the duties of instructors operating for gain that the Approved Code of Practice made in the United Kingdom, under "The Diving at Work Regulations, 1997", should be approved with certain amendments locally.
+- It was therefore decided that in order to clarify the duties of instructors operating for gain, that the approved Code of Practice made in the UK, under the Diving at Work Regulations 1997, should be approved locally with certain amendments.

 Approved Codes of Practice

-The Approved Code of Practice in inland/inshore diving requires that a person should not act as a diving contractor without submitting relevant particulars to the Health and Safety Executive.
-This can be done using the form that can be downloaded below.
+- The Approved Code of Practice in inland/inshore diving requires that a person should not act as a diving contractor without submitting relevant particulars to the Health and Safety Executive.
+This can be done using the form 'Diving Contractors Notification Form' which is available for download.

 Approved Medical Examiners of Divers (AMED)